stubcpp/MessageFrame/README.md

 ## What is this library for

-Many telemetry and control systems rely on schema-based messaging frameworks such as Protocol Buffers or FlatBuffers.
+Many telemetry and control systems rely on schema-based messaging frameworks such as Google Protocol Buffers (Protobuf) or FlatBuffers.
 They're powerful, but they require predefined `.proto`/`.fbs` files and a code generation step — which gets in the way when message structure is decided at runtime rather than fixed at compile time.